brianglass/anastasis/files/lenten_matins.md

 And let them know that you alone are Lord God, and glorious in the whole inhabited world.

-And the kingÂ’s servants, who cast them in, did not cease stoking the furnace with naphtha, pitch, tow and brushwood.
+And the king’s servants, who cast them in, did not cease stoking the furnace with naphtha, pitch, tow and brushwood.

 And the flame poured out above the furnace forty nine cubits; and it spread out and burnt up those of the Chaldeans it found around the furnace.